lnxsam/redistore/README.md

 ## How to run project

 Go step by step
-- start postdres, redis and redisearch service instances by running:
+- start postdres, redis(with redisearch module) service instances by running:

         docker-compose up -d